Skip to main content

 Frequently Asked Questions

-Can Italian Greyhounds live with cats?
+Are Italian Greyhounds good with children?

-Do Italian Greyhounds need coats?
+Do Italian Greyhounds shed much?

 Enjoying this guide?